dekoza/mtgpl/docs/_sources/KHM.rst.txt

    II — Scry 3.

-   III — Whenever you cast a spell with converted mana cost 5 or greater this turn, draw two cards, then discard a card.
+   III — Whenever you cast a spell with mana value 5 or greater this turn, draw two cards, then discard a card.

 :mtgtip:`The Bears of Littjara<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/e/be43a643-6cb7-4bb6-a28d-8ad30b7fbb6d.jpg?1615602785|https://scryfall.com/card/khm/205/the-bears-of-littjara?utm_source=api>`